-It is a statistically-typed language and takes less time to execute rather than dynamically typed languages.
-C++ developed programs execute faster than Java code.
+It is a statistically typed language and takes less time to execute than dynamically typed languages.
+C++-developed programs execute faster than Java code.

-It is widely used in developing graphical applications like mobile games, solving mathematical equations, designing operating systems like window XP, apple operating system, Indexing, Internet browser like Mozilla Firefox, Adobe system, Photoshop, database design, Google applications like chrome.
+It is widely used in developing graphical applications like mobile games, solving mathematical equations, designing operating systems like Windows XP and Apple operating systems, Indexing, Internet browsers like Mozilla Firefox, Adobe system, and Photoshop, database design, and Google applications like Chrome.

 Who Should Learn C++?

-Overall Python has taken first place in 2022 as compared to 3rd position in 2021.
+Overall Python has taken first place in 2023.

 As in the smartphone world, there is no clear winner in the programming languages world as well.
 If there was ever a war among programming languages, it would be a damp squib.